-213 OBSERVATION AND

-ASSESSMENT C-ID ECE 200 3 hours lecture
+213 OBSERVATION AND ASSESSMENT 3 UNITS C-ID FCF 200

 This course focuses on the appropriate use of a variety of assessment and observation strategies to document child development and behavior.
 Child observations will be conducted and analyzed.
 The use of observation and assessment of children in planning, implementing, and evaluating early childhood curriculum and environments will be included.
+CSU